 Ahrefs and SEMrush are industry best tools and probably the best alternative to each other.
 Both can be used to analyze a competitor’s website, search ranking/positions results, and PBN links to examine the authority of your competitor.

 Both are best utilized in their respective pro versions.
 You can test drive both SEMrush & Ahrefs using 14 days free trial available to new users.

 Ahrefs is an advanced tool to analyze keywords competition, the position for various search queries, and finding SEO backlinks.

 SEMrush is also a great tool for the above-stated features but is more affordable than Ahrefs.

-Spying on competitors is one of the smartest things you would do to grow your brand by learning from your opponent’s strategies while mixing with your own.
+Spying on competitors is one of the smartest things you would do to grow your brand.
+You’ll be learning from your opponent’s strategies while mixing with your own.

 Did I miss any of the brilliant spying tools?
 Tip me through the comments.
 Also, make sure to share this post with your friends and followers.